 User Management page

-A Cloud Application Manager administrator can access User Management page from within Management site and he can find there all the existing users in the organization with some useful data of each user such as:
+A Cloud Application Manager administrator can access the User Management page from within Management site and he can find there all the existing users in the organization with some useful data of each user such as:

 - Name and email